 Never include sentence punctuation in song titles unless it is part of the song, so write “(I Can't Get No) Satisfaction”, not “(I Can't Get No) Satisfaction.”

-Always use double quotes ("like these") in headlines/deks and copy.
-Single quotes ('like these') are used only inside reported speech.
+Always use double quotation marks (“like these”) in headlines/deks and copy.
+Single quotation marks (‘like these’) are used only for quotes within quotes.

-When using an en dash for attribution, style like this: “Quote.” – Person Who Said Quote
+When using an em dash for attribution, style like this: “Quote.” — Person Who Said Quote

 In general, use metric measurements rather than imperial, and abbreviate them like this: 5g, 5kg, 5ml etc. Exception: Write out litres, like this: 5 litres, 1 litre etc.